 In addition to seeking professional treatment for your jaw pain, you may want to try making some lifestyle changes to reduce the incidence of stress-related teeth grinding and jaw clenching that put pressure on the TMJ.
 Adopting vigorous exercise, visiting a talk therapist, or cutting back on alcohol and tobacco can all help.
 Making a conscious effort to unclench your jaw during the day can help to stop the habit at night, and applying a warm compress to the jaw joint right before bed can help to relax it and prevent unconscious teeth grinding.

 Your smile is unique, and we will customize a TMJ treatment plan specifically for your situation.
 When your TMJ joints work properly, you will feel better, look better, and experience the comfortable function you deserve!
-Contact either our Silver Lake or Topeka location today to schedule a consultation with Dr. Michel today.
+Contact either our Silver Lake or Topeka location today to schedule a consultation today.